 They are members of the superfamily Cicadoidea and are physically distinguished by their stout bodies, broad heads, clear-membrane wings, and large compound eyes.

-Most cicadas appear every year in late June through August, while others emerge only every few years.
+Most cicadas appear every year from late June through August, while others emerge only every few years.

 People generally don’t see them because they spend their time in the tree canopy, but their calling card is the buzzing noise they make in short bursts.